garretsk/stayingredients-recipe-app/README.md

 # stayingredients-recipe-app
 This is the frontend application for StayInGredients, a recipe app that allows users to specify what ingredients they have available to them and then search for recipes that are possible with those ingredients.

+This client-side application is accessible online at: 'https://stayingredients-recipe-app.vercel.app'

+The application can also be downloaded from the Google Play Store as 'StayIngredients Recipe App' or installed as a PWA on mobile and desktop.

+Search 'StayInGredients Recipe App' from Google Play Store or go to: 'https://play.google.com/store/apps/details?id=app.vercel.stayingredients_recipe_app.twa'

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).